 Here is our Roman Situla.
 Situla, from the Latin for bucket or pail, is a term for a variety of elaborate bucket-shaped vessels from the Iron Age to the Middle Ages, usually with a handle at the top.
-All types may be highly decorated with reliefs in bands or friezes running round the vessel.
-Typically they are bronze, as in the types of libation vessels found as grave goods in the Hallstatt region of Middle and Southeast Europe and Etruscan art, where they have a distinctive style known as "situla art".
-These usually have a short narrower neck.
-Situla is also the name for types of bucket-shaped Ancient Greek vases, some very finely painted.
-More utilitarian pottery situlae are also found, and some in silver or other materials, such as two Late Antique glass ones in St Mark's, Venice.
+Situla is also the name for types of bucket-shaped Ancient Greek vases.

-Please see that these utensils should not be used for cooking/ eating.
+Please note that these utensils should not be used for cooking/ eating.
 They are for reenactment purpose only.
 The tinning may contain lead.